-- 10.6.1 Communications between pilots and vehicles/equipment operators will be restricted to the provision of information related to vehicle/equipment operation and aircraft movement surface condition report (if qualified to complete and report AMSCR).
+- 9.4.1 Communications between pilots and vehicles/equipment operators will be restricted to the provision of information related to vehicle/equipment operation and aircraft movement surface condition reporting (only if qualified to complete and report AMSCR).
 Vehicle/equipment operators will not communicate any other operational information to pilots.
-During any period where CARS/FSS/ATC is not available (e.g. less than 24 hour operation) the driver of a radio equipped vehicle/equipment shall: - When possible, conduct a radio test;
+Where CARS services are not provided or during any period where CARS is not available (e.g. less than 24 hour operation) the driver of a radio equipped vehicle/equipment shall: - When possible, conduct a radio test. - Prior to entering on the manoeuvring area, broadcast position and intentions on the mandatory frequency (MF) or air traffic frequency (ATF) twice as described in section 9.5. - When on the manoeuvring area continuously monitor the applicable frequency, the MF or ATF. - Visually check to ensure there are no aircraft arriving or departing. - When requested provide the location of other known ground traffic on the manoeuvring area. - When requested provide aircraft movement surface condition reports, only if qualified to do so. - Give way to aircraft at all times. - Stay alert and keep a lookout for arriving or departing aircraft. - Leave the runway as soon as aircraft appear. - Leave the runway if an aircraft makes a low pass.

-- Prior to entering on the manoeuvring area, broadcast position and intentions on the mandatory frequency (MF) twice; - When on the manoeuvring area continuously monitor the mandatory frequency; - Visually check to ensure there are no aircraft arriving or departing; - When requested provide the location of other known ground traffic on the manoeuvring area; - When requested provide aircraft movement surface condition reports, only if qualified to do so; - Give way to aircraft at all times; - Stay alert and keep a lookout for arriving or departing aircraft; - Leave the runway as soon as aircraft appear; - Leave the runway if an aircraft makes a low pass; and - Broadcast on the MF that the permit holder is off the manoeuvring area upon exiting.
+Broadcast on the MF or ATF that the permit holder is off the manoeuvring area upon exiting.